watir/watirbook/about.md

 There are a few frameworks that simplify writing Watir code: [taza], [watircraft], [watirloo], and [watirsplash], but only the last one is updated.

+There is even one fork of Watir project, [Vapir].
+Ethan (he never said his last name) created a fork in May 2010.

 [the first commit]: https://github.com/bret/watir/commit/aca359922c6b3db2ec8329ea0b26c186b00e0bb5
 [OpenQA]: http://svn.openqa.org/fisheye/browse/watir
 [GitHub]: https://github.com/bret/watir